Download PDF

 Cloud NGFW for AWS Security Profiles

-process.
+two-step process.
 First, it enforces your rules to allow or deny your traffic.
-Second, it
+Second,

-performs content inspection on the allowed traffic (URLs, threats, files) based on what
+it performs content inspection on the allowed traffic (URLs, threats, files) based on

-you specify on the Security Profiles.
-Additionally, it helps you define how Cloud NGFW
+what you specify on the Security Profiles.
+Additionally, it helps you define how Cloud

-should scan the allowed traffic and blocks threats such as viruses, malware, spyware,
+NGFW should scan the allowed traffic and block threats such as malware, malware,

 IPS and Spyware Threat Protection

-The following table lists all possible signatures for Vulnerability and Spyware
+The following table lists all possible signatures for the Vulnerability and spyware

 categories.
 These signatures are continuously updated on your NGFWs.